 Vernon serves as staff liaison to a variety of City Boards and Commissions.
 Two examples include the Affordable/Workforce Housing Advisory Committee and Sustainability Commission.

-Will Powell is a member of Franklin Tomorrow’s Board of Directors.
+Will Powell is a member of Franklin Tomorrow’s Board of Directors, serving as Vice President in 2016.
 He is an Assistant Vice President at Franklin Synergy Bank.
 Will joined Franklin Synergy Bank in December 2011 from Cadence Bank in Franklin.
 Prior to his banking career, Will served as Project Manager at William Powell Company in Franklin, supervising various phases of custom real estate development.

 Will is a Franklin native, a graduate of Battle Ground Academy and The University of Mississippi in Oxford, MS. He is active in the community through the Next Generation Heritage Foundation, where he serves on the Board of Directors.
 He’s also active with Habitat for Humanity and a member of Leadership Franklin Alumnus.